 Christians long for a glorified, resurrected body when Christ returns.

 To be without a body after death is to be naked, a condition of shame.
 Physical nakedness brought shame to Adam and Eve, so God provided clothing for them.
 A soul without a body after death is the shame of nakedness.
 One day there will be the salvation of our bodies as well as our souls (Ro 8:23; He 6:2).
 The contrast is not between physical and spiritual, but between our current physical bodies and the future immortal, physical bodies.

 The idea here is not the intermediate state of the believer before he obtains his permanent body in heaven.
-The thrust of this passage is that it hinges on two ideas, the temporal and the eternal.
+The thrust of this passage hinges on two ideas, the temporal and the eternal.

 The Christian does not have an aversion to death itself.
 Death is the last enemy that God destroys (1 Co 15:26).
 He killed death by the resurrection.